Minority Interest on the Balance Sheet

-Buffett will find an attractive business, often family-owned or controlled by a handful of people, and then offer to acquire at least 80% of the stock.
-(The reason 80% is important is because that is the line at which the current corporate tax rules in the United States mean that the acquired business will be treated as a fully consolidated subsidiary and the parent holding company won't have to pay taxes on dividends from that subsidiary.)
-However, any remaining minority stake in the hands of the non-controlling stockholders has to be reflected in Berkshire Hathaway's financial statements - that is where minority interest comes into play.
+Buffett will find an attractive business, often family-owned or controlled by a handful of people, and then offer to acquire at least 80 percent of the stock.
+(The reason 80 percent is important is because that is the line at which the current corporate tax rules in the United States mean that the acquired business will be treated as a fully consolidated subsidiary and the parent holding company won't have to pay taxes on dividends from that subsidiary.)
+However, any remaining minority stake in the hands of the noncontrolling stockholders has to be reflected in Berkshire Hathaway's financial statements.
+That is where minority interest comes into play.

 In 1983, Nebraska Furniture Mart in Omaha, Nebraska, was the most successful home furnishings store in the United States.
 Its gross annual sales exceeded $88.6 million and the company had no debt.
 After noticing how successful the furniture business was, fellow Omaha native Warren Buffett approached the owner, Rose Blumkin, and offered to buy the company from her.

-Due to fights with her children and grandchildren, Rose leapt at the chance to sell the empire she had built from nothing.
+Due to fights with her children and grandchildren, Rose leaped at the chance to sell the empire she had built from nothing.